 The 2018 Maxima 3.5 SR is also the only Maxima with an optional available package.
 Unlike the other SRs, the Maxima 3.5 SR Midnight Edition is only available in white, black and gray, and adds blacked out accents and badging throughout the car’s interior and exterior and comes with unique Midnight-only black alloy wheels.

-Compare the Maxima 3.5 SL vs 3.5 Platinum Trim Levels.
+Compare the Maxima 3.5 SL vs 3.5 Platinum Trims.
 What is the difference?

 With the 3.5 SR being somewhat separate from the other Maxima models, the 3.5 Platinum builds on the feature set of the 3.5 SL instead, lacking the performance-focused 3.5 SR upgrades.
 The leather seating is upgraded to the premium Ascot hides and is accompanied by matching luxury interior accents.
 The front driver and the passenger seats are both climate controlled, capable of either heating or cooling as necessary.

 The 3.5 Platinum also replaces the standard rearview camera with a 360-degree Intelligent Around View Monitor to make it easy to maneuver the car in close quarters.
 A drowsiness monitor helps keep you from losing concentration on long drives and the NissanConnect series of services helps you navigate and keep your vehicle safe and maintained.